This company is not yet accredited. To learn more, see reviews below or submit your own.

 I take the car back for a 3rd time.
 Now I have driven a 120-mile round trip more than I should have.
 They offer a free oil service but since I live 30-plus miles away I say that is ok, but it would be nice if you guys would top off my gas tank since you had me drive 120 mile due to your lack on attention to detail.
 The service manager replies to me that he is out of gas.
 They own a gas station right next to the service center and people are using it right in front of us, and were talking about $20 worth of gas to top it off.
 OK, so I say nothing and let it pass.

 Next before I leave I check everything in car just in case something else was missed.
 Now I notice the cup holder door in the center console is broken.
 It was not like this when I drove it in.
 First I gave the car to them with the door closed, when they gave it back to me the door was open.
 I showed it to the service manager Jim.
 He agreed the door was broken, takes the car back in the shop, 20 minutes later he comes back and says his mechanic never touched the door, so I guess the door just happened to open itself.
 To top things off when they brought my car back the guy behind the wheel drove like he was in a car race speeding around a corner, cut in front of a moving car, and almost caused an accident.
 Consequences for taking my car to Rick Case Honda for service: one Saturday morning completely wasted, 120-plus miles driven due to their lack of detail, and one broken cup holder door.

-Rick Case Honda Company Profile
+Rick Case Honda Company Information

 - Company Name: